Integrated library system: Distributed software vs. web service

 With distributed software the customer can choose to self-install or to have the system installed by the vendor on their own hardware.
 The customer can be responsible for the operation and maintenance of the application and the data, or the customer can choose to be supported by the vendor with an annual maintenance contract.
 Some vendors charge for upgrades to the software.
 Customers who subscribe to a web (hosted) service upload data to the vendor's remote server through the Internet and may pay a periodic fee to access their data.

 Data entry assistance based on ISBN

 Many applications can reduce a major portion of manual data entry by populating data fields based upon the entered ISBN using MARC standards technology via the Internet.

 Bar code scanning and printing

-With most software, users can eliminate some manual entry by using a bar-code scanner.
+With most software, users can eliminate some manual entry by using a barcode scanner.
 Some software is designed, or can be extended with an additional module, to integrate scanner functionality.
 Most software vendors provide some type of scanner integration, and some print bar-code labels.